A showdown between an ad tech firm and the FTC will test the limits of U.S. privacy law

 Notably, while the company denies any wrongdoing, it doesn’t substantially dispute the FTC’s basic facts about its sale of geodata.
 Indeed, in its marketing materials and its own legal filing, it largely corroborates its location tracking capabilities, like its lucrative business estimating for advertisers if someone has seen a real-world billboard.

-“Kochava isn’t particularly unique or egregious, but fairly representative of the ad tech industry,” says Serge Edelman, a researcher at UC Berkeley’s International Computer Science Institute and CTO of AppCensus.
+“Kochava isn’t particularly unique or egregious, but fairly representative of the ad tech industry,” says Serge Egelman, a researcher at UC Berkeley’s International Computer Science Institute and CTO of AppCensus.

 What Kochava is doing with Americans’ data—and what it says it’s doing